10 Amazing Benefits And Uses Of Mango Leaves That You May Have Not Known

 1. Treating Diabetes

 The mango leaves are very useful for treating diabetes.
 Animal studies suggest that the tender leaves of the mango tree contain phytochemicals, which may help in treating diabetes (2).
 The leaves are dried and powdered, or used as an infusion to treat the same.
-It may also help in treating diabetic angiopathy and diabetic retinopathy (3).
+It may also help in treating diabetic angiopathyi XA blood vessel disease that involves damage to cells in the blood vessels caused by high blood sugar/glucose levels. and diabetic retinopathyi XA serious eye disorder that involves vision loss and blindness in people with high blood sugar/glucose levels.
+(3).
 Mango tea leaves are very good for this purpose.
 Soak the leaves in a cup of water overnight.
 Strain and drink this water to help relieve the symptoms of diabetes.
 It also helps treat hyperglycemia.
 The leaves contain a compound called 3 beta-taraxerol, and ethyl acetate extract which synergize with insulin to activate GLUT4 and stimulate the synthesis of glycogen.

 2. Lower Blood Pressure

 Mango leaves may help lower the blood pressure as they have anti-hypertensive properties (4).
-They help in strengthening the blood vessels and treating the problem of varicose veins.
+They help in strengthening the blood vessels and treating the problem of varicose veinsi XA condition that occurs when veins become enlarged and overfilled with blood, commonly affecting the leg veins. .

 3. Treats Restlessness